Lynch08/Fundementals_Of_Data_Analysis/README.md

 Assignment: Programming for Data Analysis, GMIT 2021

 Lecturer: Dr Ian Mcloughlin

 Author: Enda Lynch
 Github Username: Lynch08
 GMIT Email: G003987951@gmit.ie
 Personal Email: E.Lynch@Kostal.com

 This repository contains two jupter notebooks.
 This Readme will first address the parts of the repository that are commen then quickly outline the notebook investigating the matplotlib.pyplot python package (pyplot.ipynb) and then the notebook andalysing the CAO points (cao.ipynb)

 ## Table of Contents
-See pyplot.ipynb - main headings are hyperlinked
+See pyplot.ipynb - main headings are hyperlinked.
-See cao.ipynb - main headings are hyperlinked
+See cao.ipynb - main headings are hyperlinked.

 ## Planned Project Outcomes
 1. To break the project and assignment down into small manageable tasks